Fort Worth District

 Help keep our past secure!

 The rate of archeological site destruction in Williamson County is so fast that few will survive the decade.
 Each of us has a responsibility to conserve our cultural heritage for future generations.
 We can do this by refraining from removing or damaging artifacts, historical structures and archeological sites and by reporting those who do.
-It is violation of law punishable by up to $250,000 to damage or destroy an archeological site or feature at Lake Granger.
+It is violation of law punishable by up to $250,000 to damage or destroy an archeological site or feature at Granger Lake.

 To report violations contact park rangers at 512/859-2668.
 To learn more about the history and prehistory of Texas and Williamson County see the following websites.